Introduction

 Brand story

-A complete image made up of facts and feelings, told by you and the target groups.
+A complete image of facts and feelings, told by you and the target groups.

 Brand strategy